alaj6625/gt/README.md

 # gt
-short test of git commands for demonstration test
+short example of git commands for demonstration test